shakes76/PatternAnalysis-2024/recognition/VQVAE_47323254/README.md

 This project aims to create a generative VQVAE model for [HipMRI Study on Prostate Cancer](https://doi.org/10.25919/45t8-p065) using the [processed 2D slices (2D images)](https://filesender.aarnet.edu.au/?s=download&token=76f406fd-f55d-497a-a2ae-48767c8acea2).
 I achieved over 0.9 Structural Similarity Index Measure on 4 times downscaled image in 35 minutes of training on a single GPU.

 ## Model
 VQVAE is a generative model that integrates the concepts of Variational Autoencoders and vector quantisation.
 It incorporates a vector quantisation layer to discretise the continuous latent space.
 The model consists of three main components: an encoder, a quantiser, and a decoder.
 To enhance training stability, my model uses residual blocks and batch normalisation layers.
 The encoder and decoder are trained using reconstruction and commitment losses, while the quantiser is optimised with an exponential moving average method.
+The reconstruction loss measures the difference between the input image and the reconstructed image using mean squared error, given by:

+$$
+L_{reconstruction} = \frac{1}{N} \sum_{i=1}^{N} (x_i - \hat{x}_i)^2,
+$$

+where $N$ is the number of samples, $x_i$ is the original image, and $\hat{x}_i$ is the reconstructed image.
+The reconstruction loss ensures that the model learns to accurately regenerate the input image.
+The commitment loss measures the difference between the continuous latent vectors from the encoder and the embeddings in the codebook, given by:

+$$
+L_{commitment} = \frac{1}{N} \sum_{i=1}^{N} (z_i - e_{q(z_i)})^2,
+$$

+where $N$ is the number of samples, $z_i$ is the continuous latent vector, and $e_{q(z_i)}$ is the corresponding embedding in the codebook that the latent vector was mapped to.
+The commitment loss encourages the embeddings in the codebook to closely represent the latent vectors.
+The total loss is the sum of the reconstruction and commitment losses.

 I referenced the code from [vvvm23/vqvae-2](https://github.com/vvvm23/vqvae-2/blob/main/vqvae.py).
 However, since the original code was designed for VQVAE2, I modified its structure and simplified the implementation to adapt it for this specific project.

 **ResidualBlock**: A residual block consists of two convolutional layers, each followed by batch normalisation and ReLU activation.
 The output of the second convolution is scaled by a learnable parameter, alpha, which is initialised to zero.
 A residual connection adds the original input to the scaled output, which enables the model to combine the transformed features with the input.
 The residual connection significantly improves the training by mitigating the vanishing gradient problem during backpropagation and facilitates better gradient flow in earlier layers.